Matha: Veerashaiva Lingayatism

 There are smaller Vira-Shaiva monasteries, and rural branch monasteries, across India that serve the needs of the local Lingayat communities.

-The Lingayat monasteries have associated priestly class who are referred to as the Jangamas, but this class is not part of the monastery and often householders.
+The Lingayat monasteries have associated priestly class who are referred to as the Veerashaiva Jangama’s, but this class is not part of the monastery and often householders.
 Anyone, from any social class, can become a Lingayat monk and join its monastery, and the internal organization has allowed social mobility from its earliest days.
 The Jangamas often officiate rites of passage, such as wedding.
 The succession in Veerashaiva branch monasteries may be appointed either by the main monastery, or the local chief may name his successor.